 Go to Certification Course Management Center

 Scott, you are making such fabulous contributions to the field of dream psychology.
-I think these insights -- including what is in the this new paper -- make take decades to be fully appreciated, but I think your work is going to be remembered and studied for a long time.
+I think these insights your make take decades to be fully appreciated, but I think your work is going to be remembered and studied for a long time.

 Mark Thurston, PhD., Senior Fellow, Center for Consciousness and Transformation, George Mason University